SUBMISSION OF MANUSCRIPT

 - Case Report/Study: 3000

-Research Papers and Articles may be from one of the following broad areas, Pharmacognosy & Phytochemistry, Pharmaceutical Chemistry, Pharmaceutics, Pharmaceutical Biotechnology, Pharmacy practice, Clinical Pharmacy, Pharmacogenomics, Medicinal Chemistry, Novel drug delivery system, Nanotechnology, Analytical Chemistry, Organic Chemistry, Natural Chemistry under which they want to publish it.
+Research Papers and Articles may be from one of the following broad areas, Medical Sciences (General Medicine, Public health & hygiene, Tropical diseases, Endocrinology Anatomy, Neurology, Dermatology, Orthopedics, Organ transplantation, Oncology, Pathology, Haematology, Nephrology, Gynecology Ophthalmology Pediatrics, Radiology, Medical Biotechnology, Dentistry, alternative Medicine, Nursing, Physiotherapy, and Paramedical Sciences), Pharmaceutical Sciences(Pharmaceutics, Pharmacology, Pharmacognosy & Phytochemistry, Pharmaceutical Chemistry, Pharmaceutical Biotechnology, Pharmacy practice, Clinical Pharmacy, Pharmacogenomics, Medicinal Chemistry, Molecular Pharmacology, Novel drug delivery system, Nanotechnology, Analytical Chemistry, Organic Chemistry, Natural Chemistry, Polymer Sciences), Biological Sciences (Biochemistry, Biotechnology, Genetics, Microbiology, Molecular Biology, Immunology, Biostatistics, Botany, Zoology, Cytology, Poultry Science, Fishery Science, Marine Biology, Wildlife Biology, Cell Biology, Environmental Sciences, Ecology & Environmental Biology, Veterinary Science) under which they want to publish it.

-All articles submitted for publication in IJPC should be original material.
-The submission should have been made exclusively to IJPC and must not have been published or submitted for publication elsewhere.
+All articles submitted for publication in IJHCBS should be original material.
+The submission should have been made exclusively to IJHCBS and must not have been published or submitted for publication elsewhere.
 The first author should certify to this effect.
-Any author/s found to falsify or mislead the editors will be disqualified from future submissions to IJPC.
+Any author/s found to falsify or mislead the editors will be disqualified from future submissions to IJHCBS.

 Research Article should be submitted under the following headings in one file.